Solartraveler/solarclock/minimatrix/software/readme.md

 ## The advanced version

-The advanced version contains all features of the simple version.
+The advanced version contains all features of the simple version and uses about 51KiB flash.

 Unlike the simple clock version, the advanced version contains source code from third parties: